-The Trust supports independent colleges and universities with fulltime traditional undergraduate enrollments of at least 1,000 students and with a total undergraduate and graduate student population (full time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
-It also supports independent secondary schools in the immediate Worcester area, a group of Trust determined educationally related organizations in the immediate Worcester area, and YMCAs located in Massachusetts.
+The Trust supports independent colleges and universities with full-time undergraduate enrollments of at least 1,000 students (headcount) and total undergraduate and graduate student populations (full-time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
+It also supports vocational and independent secondary schools in the immediate Worcester area; a group of Trust-determined educationally-related organizations in Worcester; and YMCAs located in Massachusetts.

 How does the Alden Trust define a full-time student?